List of The Texas Chainsaw Massacre (franchise) characters: Zeke Hewitt

 Ezekiel "Zeke" Hewitt is the brother of Shiloh and a cousin to Leatherface.
 He appears in the Wildstorm Comics as a distant member of the family.
 He is smarter than his brother, but still lacks sanity.
 He is a cannibal and very vicious to the victims of his family.
 With his brother, Zeke kidnaps several victims and drives a truck that Leatherface hides in.
 He murders one of the FBI agent, Bond, by hiding in a body bag and tries to kill the others by ordering Leatherface to collapse the tunnels.
 He is killed in a fight between victim Kim Burns and Leatherface inside the cargo section during a truck ride, when Kim rams Leatherface's chainsaw into the driver's cabin, impaling Zeke.

 Adam Hewitt

-Adam is Henrietta's husband and cousin, who is mentioned in the mentioned in the Wildstorm Comic "Raising Cain" as the father of her sons, Cain and Abel Hewitt.
+Adam is Henrietta's husband and cousin, who is mentioned in the Wildstorm Comic "Raising Cain" as the father of her sons, Cain and Abel Hewitt.
 He died before the events of the comics, after he and his brothers attacked a family out camping, during which Adam is shot in the eye by the couple's son and blindly stumbled into the campfire, burning to death.